pablohc97/CDB_Obesity_estimation/README.md

 # Data

 The dataset is available from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php) and you can access it from [here](https://archive.ics.uci.edu/ml/datasets/Estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition+).
 Also, in the **Dataset for estimation of obesity levels based on eating habits and physical condition in individuals from Colombia, Peru and Mexico.pdf** you can find all the information about how the data have been taken and generated.
+If you prefer, I attach it as a zip in the **ObesityDataSet_raw_and_data_sinthetic.zip**.

 # Results